 Instructions

-- Slice apples and core apples, and place into a large saucepan on the stove.
+- Place into a large saucepan on the stove.

-- Add water, vinegar, molasses, vanilla, spices, and salt and cook on medium heat until apples soften, ~1 hour.
+- Add water, vinegar, molasses, vanilla, spices, and salt and cook on medium-low heat until apples soften, 20-30 minutes.

-- Transfer apple mixture into the blender and blend on high until desired texture is reached.
+- Transfer apple mixture into a blender or food processor and blend on high for 30-45 seconds, or until desired texture is reached.
+You can also use a potato masher or the back of a fork if you like chunkier apple butter!

 - Let cool and enjoy!